sahilkumarsahoo07/freshcart/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+Copyright © 2025.
+All Rights Reserved.

+This project is proprietary and confidential.
+Unauthorized copying, distribution, modification, or use of this software, via any medium, is strictly prohibited without explicit written permission from the owner.

 ## 🙏 Acknowledgments